Menelik II's conquests: Expansion into Ogaden

-While previous Ethiopian raids had been primarily disruptive to trade, Emperor Meneliks well armed incursions in the era of colonialism provoked significant unease among the Somalis all the way to the Banaadir coast.
-A force of several thousand Ethiopian horseman armed with rifles pushed into the Shabelle valley near Balad, only a days march away from Mogadishu during the spring of 1905.
+While previous Ethiopian raids had been primarily disruptive to trade, Emperor Menelik's well-armed incursions in the era of colonialism provoked significant unease among the Somalis all the way to the Banaadir coast.
+A force of several thousand Ethiopian horsemen armed with rifles pushed into the Shabelle valley near Balad, only a day's march away from Mogadishu during the spring of 1905.
 Several clans residing in the region engaged in battles with the invading forces, repulsing them.
 In several cases, the poorly armed Somali warriors devastated the invading armies.
 In 1893, British Army officer Colonel Swayne, who was visiting Imi was shown "the remains of the bivouac of an enormous Abyssinian army which had been defeated some two or three years before."

-In the far eastern frontier, predominantly inhabited by Somalis, Professor of Anthropology Donald L. Donham observed that Menelik's imperial administration had dramatically failed to adopt to local religion and politics, while facing significant resistance from the Somali anti-colonial Dervish movement.
+In the far eastern frontier, predominantly inhabited by Somalis, Professor of Anthropology Donald L. Donham observed that Menelik's imperial administration had dramatically failed to adapt to local religion and politics, while facing significant resistance from the Somali anti-colonial Dervish movement.
 As the Ethiopian Empire began expanding into Somali territories at the start of the 1890s, Jigjiga came under intermittent military occupation until 1900.
 At the turn of the century, Abyssinian troops occupied Jigjiga and completed the construction of a fort nearby.
 Following these incursions, Amhara settlers began arriving in Jigjiga and its surroundings for the first time.
 That year the Somali Dervishes had their first major battle when they attacked the Ethiopian garrison at Jigjiga with the aim of returning looted livestock.
 The following year, a joint British-Ethiopian military expedition was launched to crush the Dervishes.
-In the early decades of the 20th century, Ethiopia exerted no actual influence over the Ogaden east of Jijiga, even after the treaty, and ruled in name only.
+In the early decades of the 20th century, Ethiopia exerted no actual influence over the Ogaden east of Jigjiga, even after the treaty, and ruled in name only.
 When the boundary commission attempted to demarcate the treaty boundary in 1934, the native Somalis were unaware they were under Ethiopian rule.

+Bale (1891–1892)

+Between 1891 and 1892 the Empire conquered Bale, that is the country south of the Shebelle River.
+Like the territories north of the Shebelle it was also inhabited by Arsi Oromo, some of them having participated in the war against the Empire in the 80s, others being refugees.
+Some traditions maintain that ras Derge tried to weaken the Bale Arsi by intentionally spreading diseases among them, although there is little evidence to support this.
+Before ras Derge actually invaded in October 1891 he convinced multiple Arsi clan leaders to submit peacefully, allowing him to cross the Shebelle without opposition and establish a base at Gurranda.
+While pushing south he faced only sporadic and ill-organized resistance.
+The fiercest fighting took place in the eastern lowlands against the Jawe, Hawattu and particularly Raytu clans, led first by Dima Harre and, after his defeat, Dhadhi Terre.
+Although eventually easily defeating him, Derge accommodated Dhadhi Terre by granting him the title fitawari.
+A final revolt was quashed in Elekere in 1895.